• Skip to primary navigation

 Add the faucet/sink to the top of the painted vanity.

 We then added the faucet to the sink and the sink to the cabinet.
-It worked and there were no leaks.
+It worked, and there were no leaks.
 There was a small hairline crack that was running down the overflow drain area.
 So, to seal it up, we used silicone and applied it to that entire area.
 It worked!
 Silicone is amazing for sealing up cracks.
-After that was completed, we caulk the sink area to seal up the sink to the wall.
+After that was completed, we caulked the sink area to seal up the sink to the wall.

 Add the doors and mount the cabinets.